SiebenCorgie/orbital/README.md

 This will build the VST3 and Clap version of the plugin in `target/bundled`.

-Now copy the desired plugin somewhere
+Now copy the desired plugin somewhere your DAW can find it.

 ## License